catamphetamine/react-pages/README.md

 telegraf -config telegraf.conf
 # Request a webpage and see rendering stats being output to the terminal.
 ```

-## CSRF protection

-[Cross-Site Request Forgery attacks](http://docs.spring.io/spring-security/site/docs/current/reference/html/csrf.html) are the kind of attacks when a legitimate user is tricked into navigating a malicious website which, upon loading, sends a forged HTTP request (GET, POST) to the legitimate website therefore performing an action on behalf of the legitimate user (because the "remember me" cookie is also sent along).

-How can a legitimate website guard its users from such attacks?
-One solution is to ignore the "remember me" cookie and force reading its value from an HTTP header.
-Because CSRF attacks can't send custom headers (at least using bare HTML/Javascript, without exploiting Adobe Flash plugin bugs, etc), this renders such hacking attempts useless.

-Therefore the API should only read "remember me" token from an HTTP header.
-The client-side application will read "remember me" cookie value and send it as part of an HTTP header for each HTTP request.
-Alternatively "remember me" token can be stored in a web browser's `localStorage`.

-So, **javascript is required** on the client side in order for this CSRF attacks protection to work (because only javascript can set HTTP headers).
-If a developer instead prefers to run a website for javascript-disabled users (like [Tor](https://www.deepdotweb.com/)) then the only way is to authenticate users in REST API endpoints by a "remember me" cookie rather than `Authorization` HTTP header.
-This will open the website users to various possible javascriptless CSRF attacks.

 ## Webpack HMR